arcee-ai/mergekit/docs/create_a_merge_method.md

 borrow an `unsqueeze(0)` view of each input, copying only for dtype conversion.
 Larger chunks stack outputs separately for each input.
 All inputs within a group must have matching shapes and devices.
 Dtypes are aligned during execution, including for sequential group kernels.
-Every group is checked before any kernel executes, and kernels must preserve the weight shape.
-Dense strided inputs need not be contiguous; kernels reshape locally where needed.
+Every group's input contract, tensors, and parameters are validated before any kernel executes.

 For inputs with different vocabularies, configure [`tokenizer`](../README.md#tokenizer-configuration) to align them before merging;
 hidden dimensions must already match.
 Direct tensor and state-dict callers must perform any alignment themselves.

-Kernel execution disables ambient autocast so input dtype and method-specific precision choices determine the arithmetic.
-Linear and SLERP use float32 for float16, bfloat16, and float32 inputs, and float64 for float64 inputs.
-Linear accumulates into one buffer and normalizes before casting back to the input dtype.
-A zero coefficient sum in the working precision is rejected when normalization is enabled; nearly cancelling weights can lose accuracy.
+Kernel execution disables ambient autocast; kernels choose their intermediate precision explicitly.

 The kernel receives a tuple of N tensors shaped `[B, *weight_shape]` and returns one tensor shaped `[B, *weight_shape]`.
 It must